antoinedanion/Houdini-Auto-Compile-Block/README.md

 - maybe some kind of workaround for channels referencing channels using parameters expressions

 > [!NOTE]
-> For feature request, please fill the form [here](https://github.com/antoinedanion/Houdini-Auto-Compile-Block/issues/new?template=feature_request.md).
+> For any feature request, please fill the form [here](https://github.com/antoinedanion/Houdini-Auto-Compile-Block/issues/new?template=feature_request.md).

 ## Installation